hahwul/metasploit-autopwn/README.md

 # metasploit-db_autopwn

-metasploit plugin for easy exploit & vulnerability attack.br> But, the db_autopwn command is removed from official distribution.<br>
+metasploit plugin for easy exploit & vulnerability attack.<br>
+But, the db_autopwn command is removed from official distribution.<br>

 ## Install